theyak/Tau/README.md

 are installed.
 Of course, that framework has a large userbase and has several additional features, but nothing major.

-Some things I'd still like to do:

-* Improve Validate module
-* Improve Debug module
-* Implement Config module
-* Better docblocks
-* Standardize code

 As far as I know, Tau is only used on one major website.
-The website gets millions of hits a month, so it should be pretty stable.
+The website gets 10s of millions of hits a month, so it should be pretty stable.

 Installation
 ============